programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 This lesson provides an introduction to the technical skills required for the analysis of digital artifacts.
 These artifacts are more than just their visible content; they exist within interwoven layers that shape their function and meaning.
 Technically, they are embedded in systems of file formats, applications, operating systems, and hardware, but they are also influenced by environmental factors such as infrastructure, data centers, and socio-economic conditions.

-The aim of this lesson is to introduce the use of hex editors, which serve as an essential tool for the initial analysis in reverse engineering and digital archaeology.
+The aim of this lesson is to introduce the use of hex viewer, which serve as an essential tool for the initial analysis in reverse engineering and digital archaeology.
 The lesson begins with an overview of reverse engineering and software archaeology.
 Following this fundamental introduction to the research field, we dive into analysis using hex editors through two case studies.
 The first demonstrates how an image format can simultaneously function as an archive, highlighting the necessity of looking beyond what is presented to us on the screen.
 The second case is an investigation of a "cracked" Commodore 64 video game from 1984, in which we link reverse engineering to the study of the history of digital technologies.

 By introducing the analysis of file signatures, metadata, and structural anomalies, this lesson provides a fundamental understanding of how digital artifacts are constructed.
-Readers will be empowered to use hex editors to interpret complex objects and to confidently engage with the digital sources that shape contemporary research—from proprietary formats to historical databases.
+Readers will be empowered to use hex viewer to interpret complex objects and to confidently engage with the digital sources that shape contemporary research—from proprietary formats to historical databases.

 At the end of this lesson you will be able to:

 1. Understand the concept of reverse engineering and its relevance for analyzing born-digital artifacts in historical research.
 2. Identify and critique the limitations of “screen essentialism”, recognizing the multiple layers (code, metadata, structure) that comprise digital objects.
-3. Use hex editors to view the raw data of digital files, and perform comparative hex dump analysis to detect and interpret changes or anomalies between versions of digital files.
+3. Use hex viewer to view the raw data of digital files, and perform comparative hex dump analysis to detect and interpret changes or anomalies between versions of digital files.
 4. Apply digital archaeology techniques to investigate modified or cracked software, uncovering evidence of historical, cultural, or technical interventions.
 5. Evaluate the limitations and challenges of reverse engineering, especially in the absence of original documentation or open-source code.

 ### Prerequisites and technical requirements
+All necessary files and digital artifacts required for this lesson are provided.
+You do not need to source your own materials to follow the exercises; however, the skills learned here are designed to be applied to your own future research objects.
 There are two fundamental technical requirements for this lesson that form the foundation of our digital archaeology approach.

 1. The first requirement centres on having appropriate tools to transform digital artifacts into a more accessible and analysable state.
 While numerous tools and methodologies exist for this purpose, we begin with a straightforward yet powerful hex viewer, which allows us to examine the raw binary data of digital files.
 A hex viewer displays the hexadecimal representation of binary data, making it possible to see patterns, headers, and structures that are otherwise hidden from conventional file viewers.
 We recommend using the command line tool `hexyl` or the browser-based [HexEd.it](https://hexed.it/) for reliable options that provide the necessary functionality for beginners while maintaining the depth required for more advanced analysis.
 For the examples in this lesson, we will exclusively use `hexyl`.